-Please provide data for the 2012 cohort if available.
-If 2012 cohort data are not available, provide data for the 2011 cohort.
+Please provide data for the 2013 cohort if available.
+If 2013 cohort data are not available, provide data for the 2012 cohort.

+2012 Cohort

-2011 Cohort 2012 Cohort B12 .
-Initial 2011 cohort, total of first-time, full-time degree/certificate-seeking students: B12 .
-Initial 2012 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 2011 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
-Of the initial 2012 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 2011 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B14.
-Final 2012 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B15.
-Completers of programs of less than two years duration (total): B15.
-Completers of programs of less than two years duration (total):
+- B12.
+Initial 2012 cohort, total of first-time, full-time degree/certificate-seeking students: - B13.
+Of the initial 2012 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions: total allowable exclusions: - B14.
+Final 2012 cohort, after adjusting for allowable exclusions

+B15.
+Completers of programs of less than two years